Seychelles Tours & Holidays

 Travellers do not require a visa to enter Seychelles.
-However, you must hold an onward ticket, have confirmed accommodation and sufficient funds for the duration of your stay.
+However, you must hold an onward ticket, have confirmed accommodation and have sufficient funds for the duration of your stay.
 Entry requirements for Seychelles can change at any time, so it's important that you check the Seychelles government website or your nearest Seychelles consulate for the latest visa information specific to your nationality.
 You can also find further visa information in the Essential Trip Information section of your chosen itinerary.

 Tipping is up to the individual when travelling in Seychelles.
-In restaurants a service charge of between five to ten per cent is often added to the bill so you will not be expected to leave an additional tip.
+In restaurants, a service charge of between five to ten per cent is often added to the bill so you will not be expected to leave an additional tip.
 If you receive excellent service, a little generosity can go a long way considering the low wages of those working in the hospitality industry.

-On the adventure cruise, tips are included for ship crew and hospitality staff.
+On the adventure cruise, tips are included for the ship crew and hospitality staff.
 This amount does not include a tip for your tour leader, so you may wish to set aside some funds for this.

-If you are happy with the services of your trip leader and wish to tip, EUR 2–4 per passenger per day for is an appropriate amount.
+If you are happy with the services of your trip leader and wish to tip, EUR 2–4 per passenger per day is an appropriate amount.
 It is of great significance to the people who take care of you during your travels.

 Many hotels and some restaurants and cafes offer Wi-Fi.
 Free Wi-Fi hotspots are found in some public areas in the capital of Victoria, Beau Vallon and Anse Royale on the main island.